Live world stats · UTC-based global counter

 What Happens Every Second in the World?

 Every second, the world changes.
-People are born, people die, the global population moves, resources are consumed and live world statistics shift in real time.
-Pulse Of Globe turns public global estimates into simple UTC-based counters so you can understand the scale of change happening on Earth right now.
+People are born, people die and the global population keeps moving.
+This live world stats page turns public annual estimates into simple UTC-based counters so you can see the pace of global change happening right now.

 Live World Population 8.231.613.070